• Skip to main content

 pinterest image of sorrel drink

-Sorrel drink (zobo, sobolo) is refreshing is healthy
+Sorrel drink (zobo, sobolo) is refreshing and healthy.

 Sorrel Drink goes by many names depending on what country you are from.
 In Nigeria, it is known as Zobo drink (or Zoborodo), in Ghana, Sobolo, and in Jamaica, Agua de Jamaica.
 In Senegal, it is the national drink and is known as Bissap.

 In Jamaica, sorrel drink is mostly made during the holidays as part of the Christmas celebration.
-But in Africa, it is made all year round as part of a healthy, refreshing, and affordable beverage.
+But in African countries, it is made all year round as part of a healthy, refreshing, and affordable beverage.

 Sorrel drink contains powerful nutrients that have amazing health benefits.
 It is an excellent source of vitamin C and contains roughly 80% of the daily recommended allowance.